 I’ll be the first to admit that learning about sustainable fashion and implementing it are two different things.

 For me, loving people includes factory workers in Cambodia, and caring for the environment extends beyond weekly recycling.
 Love for God, and therefore love for people, is the driving force in my desire to really care and care enough to act.
 However, this doesn’t mean that the journey has been easy.
-I don’t shop at fast fashion retailers because I don’t like the clothes, the shop windows still be calling.
-I don’t shop there because I want to be a part of change for the better.
+I don’t shop at fast fashion retailers not because I don’t like the clothes, the shop windows still call out to me.
+I don’t shop there because I want to be a part of a change for the better.

-I still have a long, long way to go but I think it is better to start somewhere than nowehere!
+I still have a long, long way to go but I think it is better to start somewhere than nowhere!

 I don’t want to leave you with food for thought without giving you ideas on how to move forward.
 My 2 top tips for learning empathy and being more sustainable is to…